• Skip to primary navigation

 Orange Chicken Sauce:

-• 2 tbsp white vinegar or rice vinegar
+• 2 tablespoon white vinegar or rice vinegar

 • ½ tsp red chili flakes optional if you prefer it spicy